 “You have to use your imagination to grok the metaphor, which makes [the Resilience] imaginary.
 I think they’re equating imaginary with not real, which is how it is usually used.
 But strictly speaking, an object of imagination is real once it exists in the mind.
 It is both real and imaginary, which takes us into Platonic ideals of reality.”

 Now, why would a supposedly sane person build an imaginary pirate ship?
 Good question.
 The short answer is that after more than 35 years of blogging on a number of free sites and portals, I was looking for a way to bring it all back home.
 I wanted a place where I could put my work on display on walls I actually owned.

 Once I’d pulled it all together, however, I realised I had written way too much, and way too diverse, for it all to fit on a single wall.
 But a ship has plenty of walls, decks and cabins, and I realised I could turn the Resilience into a kind of exhibition centre.
 The exhibition of my life, if you will.

 Today, she hosts a series of independent blogs and websites, including this one.
 She also offers me, and a steadily growing number of writers and inde authors, a home, and a treasure trove of shared resources, knowledge and experience.

 As Captain, I am ultimately responsible for the ship and anything that goes on here whether we’re at sea, moored by a river bank or safely back on our home turf in Libertalia.
-But none of it would be possible without the tremendous trio on Quarterdeck.
+But none of it would be possible without the tremendous trio working with me on Quarterdeck.